Wither Rod Viburnum

 The easy to care for Wither Rod Viburnum adds privacy and beauty to any property.
 It is bushy in summer and has a significant presence when the weather changes to fall and winter.
 The Korean viburnum or Viburnum carlesii is a popular member of the viburnum family and is found in many home gardens.
 In addition, some species are quite fragrant.

 Wither Rod Viburnum is called Viburnum nudum scientifically.
 The leaves span out into a neat shape.
 The spin of the leaf is very noticeable, and the flowering is fluffy and feathery.
 These flowers give the appearance of effortlessly floating away with a strong breeze.
 Later the plant produces berries.
 That is why it is known as the Wild raisin.

 The fruit grows on this plant and is of a plump texture.
 Birds love to peck at the juicy berries.
-Ants and bees are also fond of the fragrant aroma and juicy berries of this plant.
+Ants and bees are also fond of this plant's fragrant aroma and juicy berries.